TheSamHub/Active-Time/README.md

 This is a flask based web application which will tell how many hours you will be active after sleeping for a given number of hours, This is based on Machine Learning where the app will answer based on your previous records of sleeping and active hours.

-ActiveTime.ipynb : A complete colab notebook where all the model designing, training and other plots are made.
+ActiveTime.ipynb : A complete colab notebook where all the model designing, algorithm selection using plots and data and finally training is done.
+Linear Regression was used to
+                   predict the active hours.

 Screenshot (303).png : A screeshot of the first page you will see upon opening the web application.